Inflectra/rapise-documentation/docs/Guide/vstest.md

 #### .runsettings

-[.runsettings file](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file) is used to pass parameters and to enable [video recorder](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019#videorecorder-data-collector).
+A [.runsettings file](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file) is used to pass parameters and to enable the [video recorder](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019#videorecorder-data-collector).

 Example: